 Save and exit the file.

-Next, use Docker Compose to launch these containers with the command:
+Next, use Docker Compose to start the containers with the following command:

 sudo docker-compose up -d